Mastercard, Visa suspend operations in Russia after invasion

 NEW YORK -- Mastercard and Visa are suspending their operations in Russia, the companies said Saturday, in the latest blow to the country's financial system after its invasion of Ukraine.

-Mastercard said cards issued by Russian banks will no longer be supported by its network and any Mastercard issued outside the country will not work at Russian stores or ATMs.
+Mastercard said cards issued by Russian banks will no longer be supported by its network and any card issued outside the country will not work at Russian stores or ATMs.

 “We don't take this decision lightly,” Mastercard said in a statement, adding that it made the move after discussions with customers, partners and governments.